-Pollination (see also section A 12.
-Pollination).
+Pollination (see also sections A 12.
+Pollination and D 6.3.1.
+Protection of Pollinators).

 Honey bees, squash bees, bumble bees and other wild bees are important for proper set and pollination.
 Populations of pollinating insects may be adversely affected by insecticides applied to flowers or weeds in bloom.
 Apply insecticides only in the evening hours or wait until bloom is completed before application.
 Check the pesticide tables below for relative toxicity to bees.